SimplySecurity/SimplyTemplate/README.md

  ============================================================
  Main Selection Menu

-  2 Email Template Loaded
+	6 Email Templates Loaded

  Commands:

 	[use]		Select a template for use
 	[list]		List loaded Templates
 	[info]		Display metadata about a module
-  [update]  Update SimplyTemplate from Github
+	[search]	Search by Core Options / Sophistication [update]	Update SimplyTemplate from Github
 	[help]		Display this menu
 	[exit]		Exit SimplyTemplate
  [>]
 ```
 ## List Modules